Turned Edge Applique Tutorial (May Day Basket) Part 2

 Today, I have a turned edge applique tutorial to share that I used for this project.
 This is turned edge applique as opposed to raw edge applique.
 With turned edge applique, you don’t need to finish the edges of your applique shapes with a blanket stitch or satin stitch.
 But, you do need to stitch it down to the background and this can be done by hand or machine.
 I chose machine stitching using a stitch that is very similar to a blind hem.
 I’ll get to that in a bit.

-You can find Part 1 of this project here.
+You can find Part 1 of this project here and Part 3 is here.

 Here are the tools you’ll need for the applique: